felixsuarez0727/demo-faster-whisper/demo_voice_transcription/README.md

-# 💻 Mock Job Server Test
+# 💻 Demo Voice Transcription

 The `demo_voice_transcription` project is a client-server simulation designed for audio transcription.
 Clients initialize by sending an ID in the `mock_server.py` server via a `GET request`.
 After initialization, clients receive a `JSON Response` containing data to be processed.
 This includes an audio file for transcription, which is performed using OpenAI's `small` Whisper Wodel.
 The transcribed results are then submitted back to the server via a `POST request`.